Chubu, City Guides, Kanto, Road Trip

 comments 7

 This past October, I went on my twice-yearly pilgrimage to Tokyo.
 I was determined to see something new this time.
-My husband suggested to do a road trip out Nagano, so I did a quick research and realized it’s the perfect choice for my criteria!
-I wanted to visit a place outside Tokyo and I also wanted to be in nature, which I can’t really find back home in Singapore.
-Nagano ticks both of those boxes perfectly.
+My husband suggested doing a road trip out to Nagano, so I did a quick research and realized it’s the perfect choice for my criteria!

 Kumabo Pond in Karuizawa